 Trinidad and Tobago — Cricket.

 The United States — American Football.
 While baseball was once the most popular sport (it is America’s Pastime, after all), American football has been the favorite since the 1960s.
-If you zoom in, though, baseball and basketball are the favorites in certain states (as well as hockey being the favorite in Alaska).
+If you zoom in, though, baseball and basketball are the favorites in certain states (with being the favorite in Alaska).

 Venezuela — Baseball.